Itz-Djin/TTA-Live-Projects/README.md

 ### Style Index Page
 For this story I had to revamp the Index page that would show each individual Cast Member.
 The previous Index page displayed the Cast Members in a list format with all their respective details creating a vertically growing page everytime a new Cast Member was added.
 Instead I thought It would be best to edit the index page to organize each Cast Member to their respective production/play they were in and give cards that a user can hover over that would then display the Cast Members name, and two buttons the edit and delete.
 Those 3 hover elements would link to various pages for other functionality.
 - #### Cshtml
+- The code below utilizes a created variable for the productions title and a nested `if()` and `foreach()` statement.
+The first foreach statement would loop through however many production titles there may be and store a member of that production title within its `<h2></h2>` element.
+The second foreach loop would then create a bootstrap card with some custom classes to maintain a uniform style for each cast member.
+The if statement would check if the cast member submitted a photo with their form, obtain the byte[] array from the database and convert it To a base 64 string in order to display the photo.
+If no photo was given the database field for photo would be null and a generic image would instead be displayed.
 ```
 @model IEnumerable<TheatreCMS3.Areas.Prod.Models.CastMember>